qouteall/qouteall-blog/Cognitive-biases.md

 Commitment can be a good thing.
 A lot of goals require continual time, efforts and resources to achieve.

-However there are investments that turn out to be bad and should be given up to avoid futher loss.
+However, there are investments that turn out to be bad and should be given up to avoid futher loss.
 All the previous investments become sunk cost.
-People are reluctant to giving up because they have already invested a lot in them.
-Doing rational stop-loss signals failure.
+People are reluctant to give up because they have already invested a lot in them.
+Doing stop-loss signals failure. **We want to have hope rather than accepting failure.**

 Examples:

 - Keep watching a bad movie because you paid it and already spent time watching it.
 - Keeping an unfulfilling relationship because of the past commitments.

-This involves both **self-justification** (justify the previous decisions) and **loss aversion** (avoid the signal of failure).

-This effect is called **sunk cost fallacy** and **escalation of commitment**.
+This effect is also **escalation of commitment**.
 It's also related to **mental accounting** effect.

 The difference between "good persistence" and "bad obstinacy":